awsdocs/aws-control-tower-guide/doc_source/enable-controls-on-ou.md

 You can apply and remove multiple optional controls without waiting for individual control operations to complete\.
 The only restricted times are when AWS Control Tower is in the process of landing zone setup, or while extending governance to a new organization\.

 When you apply preventive controls to nested OUs, the preventive controls affect all accounts and OUs nested under the target OU, even if those accounts and OUs are not registered with AWS Control Tower\.
 Preventive controls are implemented using Service Control Policies \(SCPs\), which are part of AWS Organizations\.
 Detective controls are implemented using AWS Config rules\.
 Controls remain in effect as you create new accounts or make changes to your existing accounts, and AWS Control Tower provides a summary report of how each account conforms to your enabled policies\.
-For a full list of available controls, see the [Control reference](controls-reference.md)\.
+For a full list of available controls, see the [The AWS Control Tower controls library](controls-reference.md)\.